ethereum/EIPs/EIPS/eip-X.md

 ## Abstract

-This EIP defines interface allowing multiple other EIPs.
-This interface is designed to be used in the context of [EIP-712](./eip-712.md) and allows to define abstract operations that can be executed in behalf of signer.
+This EIP extends [EIP-712](./eip-712.md) and defines two ways to validate and invalidate signature-based operations.
+Such operations as [EIP-20](./eip-20.md) permit operation defined in [EIP-2612](./eip-2612.md).
+This EIP provides two ways to track such operations and invalidate them:
+- main sequnce of incremental nonces per signer
+- sequence of incremental ids per signer per beneficiary

 ## Motivation

+Same abstraction could be utilized by mutilple signature-based operations, moreover existing EIPs like [EIP-2612](./eip-2612.md) could be considered as fully compatible with the EIP.

-Multiple EIPs define operations that can be executed in behalf of signer and sometime introduce method naming collision and other.
+Multiple EIPs define operations that can be executed in behalf of signer and sometime introduce method naming collisions and other.
 For example, [EIP-2612](./eip-2612.md) defines both `permit` and `nonces` methods, but gives no clue that `nonces` is related to permit operation.
 In case of multiple same-level EIPs implemented within one smart contract (for example: permit, delegate, vote) it's obvious that they should use different nonces.

 ## Specification